LucasDelfino92/morrowindsharp/main.md

 [**Services Restored**](https://www.nexusmods.com/morrowind/mods/47068)
 Adds the missing master trainer for Medium Armor, Cinia Urtius.
 - After installation, run **TESAME** in Mod Organizer 2.
-- Delete the following record from **Services Restored.ESP**:
+- Go to **Mods -> Open ..**
+- Browse for your **Morrowind\Data Files** folder, and select **Services Restored.ESP**.
+- Right click on the following records (alternatively, press spacebar with the records selected) and the records will turn black:
   - NPC **hecerinde**
+- Now press **Delete**, and the records will be gone.
+- Go to **Mods -> Save as ..**
+- Remove the **Copy of** prefix from the plugin name and save it, **overwriting** the original .esp.
-- Save the plugin as **Services Restored.ESP**, overwriting the original.
-This omits the restoration of Hecerinde's Secret Master tools, as the rest of the Secret Master tools are unavailable in the game.
+- This omits the restoration of Hecerinde's Secret Master tools, as the rest of the Secret Master tools are unavailable in the game.

 [**The Publicans**](https://www.nexusmods.com/morrowind/mods/45410)
 Fixes several places in the vanilla game that are set up like inns, but in which Bethesda for some reason forgot to add the option to rent a room in.